 HousePlantJoy is supported by our audience.
 When you purchase through one of our links, we may earn a small affiliate commission.
 As an Amazon Associate I earn from qualifying purchases.
 Your cost is not affected.

 Leaping goldfish on a plant?
 Yes!
 These Goldfish Houseplants offer a striking view that makes people stop in awe.
 And that fact, along with the plant’s ease of care and interesting personality, makes this among my favorite houseplants.

 As the name implies, Nematanthus gregarius, or Goldfish houseplants, look a bit like a goldfish leaping, and its flowers are red-orange and appear in spring and summer.
-In full bloom, you’ll be able to see a fantastic display of goldfish plants in hanging baskets.
+In full bloom, you’ll be able to see a fantastic display of light goldfish plants in hanging baskets.
 The flowers are prolific bloomers and add bright color to the landscape when taken care of.

-Whether used indoors or outdoors, they make excellent cascading plants for pots, baskets, or walls.
+Whether used indoors or outdoors, hanging baskets make excellent cascading plants for pots, baskets, or walls.
 Providing you repot your plants whenever necessary and keep the air dry and cool, they are relatively long-lived plants, surviving almost a decade.
 Comprehensive studies and work about hybridized versions of the original plant; pick one based on vigor and flower color.